-- Pass/Fail grades are not accepted for credit toward degree requirements. - Applicants may choose to request grades for all non-nursing courses greater than 10 years old not be considered in the GPA for admission.
+- Pass/Fail grades are not accepted for credit toward degree requirements. - An exception can be made for military courses that do not have a grade designation based on the College Credit for Heroes program, which maximizes college credit awarded to veterans and service members for military experience - Applicants may choose to request grades for all non-nursing courses greater than 10 years old not be considered in the GPA for admission.
 If this option is selected, the credits excluded are not eligible for prerequisite course consideration and must be retaken for credit.
 The applicant must have at least 34 credit hours within the past 10 years to use this option. - Grades earned at all schools attended are calculated in the admission grade point average.
 The quality points and semester credit hours used to calculate the cumulative grade point average for admission to the School of Nursing are taken from the official transcripts submitted during the application process.